samba2/my_courses/design_for_non_designers/heuristic_evaluation.md

 ## Clean and Functional Desgin
   - form follows function
   - layout should be driven by what people would like to do
-  - important information "above the fold" - im oberen teil der seite
+  - important information "above the fold" - im oberen Teil der Seite

 ![](assets/above_the_fold.PNG)